rezalastana/rezalastana/README.md

 1. Web Developer
 As a website developer,
-I am responsible for adding features and fixing bugs The stack used recently is PHP-(Laravel) and JavaScript.
+I am responsible for adding features and fixing bugs The stack used recently is PHP(Laravel) and JavaScript(Express,React).
 ```

 ### Technologies and Tools I use: